BrennanR/react-clean-calendar/README.md

 React clean calendar has no dependencies beyond `react` and `react-dom`.

-## UMD Example
+## UMD

+The UMD module uses the global variable `RCCal`.
 See this codepen for an example of the calendar using UMD imports for react, react-dom, react-clean-calendar, and babel.

 https://codepen.io/broar/pen/GeGpgV